reselbob/SimpleWeb3Auth/README.md

 **Step 3:** Click the button labeled `Sign` in the lower right of the MetaMask plugin to log in to the web site.

+Clicking the `Sign` button will make it so that you'll be authenticated to the demonstration web site using MetaMask's validation mechanisms.

 # Declaring a profile

 The first time you login you will be asked to declare a profile by filling in the following form: